BobKuczewski/CardIAC/README.md

 The arrow from the "NO" path of the "ACCUMULATOR TEST" question leads upward to an instruction that says "COPY INPUT CARD INTO CELL 51 AND ADVANCE CARD".
-So that's what you'll do.
+So that's what you'll do next.
 You can see that the input card contains "14" so click on Memory Cell 51 and enter "14" and then click "OK".
 The number 14 should appear in Cell 51.
 But don't forget the second part of that instruction: "ADVANCE CARD".
 In other words, slide the "INPUT" slider downward (click and drag on the upper part of the slider) until the